codegorilla/opal/README.md

 ## Opal Programming Language

+Powerful.
+Concise.
+Familiar.

-A statically typed programming language that compiles to C++.
+Opal is a statically typed programming language that compiles to C++.

 Opal aims to be provide significantly nicer syntax than C++, fixing many of the language's syntax warts; while retaining virtually identical semantics.